aditya-singhhh/library_system/README.md

 **Password Hashing**: Passwords are hashed using pbkdf2:sha256 for secure storage.

-### Scalability
+### Scalability:

 **Pagination**: All list-based endpoints (e.g., books, members) implement pagination to handle large datasets efficiently.

 **Database Abstraction**: SQLAlchemy is used for ORM, enabling easy migration to other databases if required.

 **Validation**: Input validation ensures data integrity.
-Required fields are checked in API endpoints.
-Role values are validated against a predefined set.
+Required fields are checked in API endpoints, and role values are validated against a predefined set.

-### 3. Assumptions and Limitations
+## 3. Assumptions and Limitations

-## Assumptions
+### Assumptions:

-**Roles**: Users have two roles i.e. admin and user. admin has full access, while the user has limited access.
+**Roles**: Users have two roles: admin and user.
+The admin has full access, while the user has limited access to book-related routes only.

 **Book Availability**: The available field indicates whether a book can be borrowed but does not track actual borrowing.

-### Limitations
+### Limitations:

 **Search Functionality**: The search feature supports only basic filtering by title and author.

 **Email Validation**: No advanced email validation or verification mechanism is implemented.

-Scalability:

-While the application supports pagination, it has not been optimized for high concurrency or very large datasets.
+**Scalability:** While the application supports pagination, it has not been optimized for high concurrency or very large datasets.

-For further assistance or inquiries, feel free to reach out!